-Bala Balance as of (In thousands) December : 31, 2021 December 31, 2020 Customer refund liability \$ 164,294 \$ 203,399 Inventory associated with the reserves \$ 47,569 \$ 57,867
+(In thousands) Balance as of December 31, 2021 Customer refund liability \$ 164,294 \$ 203,399 Inventory associated with the reserves \$ 47,569 \$ 57,867

 Contract Liabilities

 Contract liabilities are recorded when a customer pays consideration, or the Company has a right to an amount of consideration that is unconditional, before the transfer of a good or service to the customer, and thus represent the Company's obligation to transfer the good or service to the customer at a future date.
 The Company's contract liabilities primarily consist of payments received in advance of revenue recognition for subscriptions for the Company's digital fitness applications and royalty arrangements, included in other current and other long-term liabilities, and gift cards, included in accrued expenses on the Company's Consolidated Balance Sheets.
 As of December 31, 2021 and December 31, 2020, contract liabilities were \$39.1 million and \$26.7 million, respectively.